 New Treatments for Neuroblastoma

 Researchers are running studies to find better treatments for children with neuroblastoma.
 They are looking for the best combinations of chemotherapy medicines and ways to use radiation and transplants with better results.
 They are also looking for new types of cancer treatments.

-Dr. Julie R. Park serves on the COG neuroblastoma committees.
-They aim to understand how the disease works and find new ways to treat it.
+Dr. Julie R. Park leads the COG neuroblastoma committee’s efforts to understand how the disease works and find new ways to treat it.
 Another goal is to reduce later effects of the disease and treatments.